crivera1990/QAcypress/README.md

 * The locator results page loads with dealer listings
 * The locator results page loads a map with map pins on the locator results page
 * Consumer is able to navigate to dealer site

-To run the code, clone or download the files from repo and then:
-- run `npx cypress open` to open the app to run in browser
-- run `npx cypress run` to run the tests headless
-- Further documentation on install/running can be found: https://docs.cypress.io/guides/getting-started/installing-cypress